Uni-Fusion: Universal Continuous Mapping

 \subsubsection{Visual Language Navigation}

-Uni-Fusion provides a good reconstruction and scene understanding basis for Visual-Language Robot Navigation (VLN).
-Related works produces a 2D embedding map~\cite{huang2023visual} while Uni-Fusion is capable to construct a 3D embedding map with the scene.
-Thus Uni-Fusion can help the robot to have a richer understanding of the scene.
-In future work, we will investigate applications like navigation.
+Uni-Fusion serves as a solid foundation for reconstruction and scene understanding in the context of Visual-Language Robot Navigation (VLN).
+While existing work produces a 2D embedding map~\cite{huang2023visual}, Uni-Fusion excels in constructing a 3D embedding map of the scene.
+As a result, Uni-Fusion empowers the robot with a deeper understanding of the scene.
+In our future work, we intend to explore applications such as navigation.